 Reaching over to Sanders, Clinton thanked Sanders and shook his hand.

 Little competition from other candidates

-were joined by three others looking for a breakthrough moment, having so far scored low in the polls: former Maryland Governor Martin O'Malley, former Rhode Island Governor Lincoln Chafee and former US Senator James Webb of Virginia.
+The two leading candidates were joined by three others looking for a breakthrough moment, having so far scored low in the polls: former Maryland Governor Martin O'Malley, former Rhode Island Governor Lincoln Chafee and former US Senator James Webb of Virginia.

 Chafee, a former Republican, outlined his resume and record in his opening remarks.

 "I'm very proud that in my almost thirty years of public service, I've had no scandals."